infoqualitylab/Retraction-Case-Study-Matsuyama/README.md

 # Retraction-Case-Study-Matsuyama
+The directory containing following files:

-Python code for extracting first-generation and second-generation article metadata automatically via Web of Science updated on **April 26, 2019**.
+* Python code for extracting first-generation and second-generation article metadata automatically via Web of Science updated on **April 26, 2019**
+* R code for network diagrams

 The code can do the followings:
 * Getting the citing articles for a article by downloading metadata xls file to your local directory (For my Windows laptop, the xls file is stored in "Downloads")